CarbonLDP/carbonldp-js-sdk/doc/README.md

 **Extends:** [Carbon.Errors.HTTPError](#Carbon-Errors-HTTPError)

-> Error class that can be throw to indicate that the server encountered an unexpected condition.
-This generic error is given when no more specific message is suitable
+> Error class to indicate that the server encountered an unexpected condition.
+This generic error is given when no more specific is suitable.

 #### <a name="Carbon-HTTP-Errors-server-InternalServerErrorError-Constructor" />Constructor